jsphpl/enpass-to-keepass/README.md

 # enpass-to-keepass
 Convert an Enpass csv export so it can be imported to a KeePass database using KeePassXC

+## Updates
+This now imports from a JSON export from enpass, and includes folders from enpass as groups.
+Since enpass now uses folders as "labels" and can have multiple, this chooses the first item in the list as the group

 ## Background
 Read this blog article for some background on this tool: [https://jsph.pl/migrating-from-enpass-to-keepass/](https://jsph.pl/migrating-from-enpass-to-keepass/)